rickconci/Counterfactual_ICU/to_do.md

 ## TO DO

+**Deadline 7th May**:

+- [ ] fix output function of experiment 3 (make sure it's the same as hyland)
+- [ ] rerun exp3 on HPC as batch job using Hyland values
+- [ ] get hyland paper also on HPC so can run to double check that doing the same
+- [ ] plot the tx function learned by the model
+- [ ] Read and understand VDS code + meet w Francesco
+- [ ] Integrate VDS w Hyland and show uncertainty drop in experiments
+- [ ] Integrate basic cardiovascular modelling equations as priors in CDEs
+- [ ] Go through causal ML to clarify link between current work and standard double ML methods
+- [ ] Write up first section of Diss!

+**Deadline 14th May**:

+- [ ] Create better CV model to get data from with hidden states to infer from observed
+- [ ] Speak to Ari re physiological equations
+- [ ] Expand to no-baseline multi-treatment set-up
+- [ ] Learn baseline ODE + Path control function + Tx control function
+- [ ] Write section & present

+**Deadline 21st May**:

+- [ ] Expand into ICU dataset... transformer as probabilistic dynamics model?
+- [ ] link transformer w previous Temporal CI
+- [ ] put everything together to
+- [ ] Write up section & present

+**Deadline 28th May**:

+- [ ] Write write write + repeat experiments if need

+**Things to think about before submission**

+- CV splits
+- multi-seed runs

 Improve code running

 - [x] place code on github & have strict version control
-- [ ] complete full run on test set as well to make sure that fully saves
+- [x] complete full run on test set as well to make sure that fully saves
-- [ ] make sure model checkpoints will reload the best for test/ further comparison
+- [x] make sure model checkpoints will reload the best for test/ further comparison
-- [ ] set up HPC cluster access!!
+- [x] set up HPC cluster access!!

-- [ ] Switch from pytorch lightning to lightning
+- [x] Switch from pytorch lightning to lightning
-- [ ] set up multi GPU processing
+- [x] set up multi GPU processing -> turns out GPU is slower than CPU as my model is TINY...
+- [ ] adjust logs so they don't occur so often?
+- [ ] add batch norm? not in hyland paper
 - [ ] check pytorch profiler to see how can optimise training speed & efficiency

--- Assuming we have baseline!

-Run BO CDE on HPC

-- [ ] adjust to include L1, L2 and KL penalty on RNN
-- [ ] adjust to have BO loop for hyperparam optim
-- [ ] adjust to have plots occur not so often
-- [ ] adjust plots so they include whether treated or not + other..?

-Improve the quality of code/models

-- [ ] add batch norm?
-- [ ] add learning rate scheduler if not already there

-Convert from CDE to SCDE

-- [ ] adjust hyland SDE code to CDE version
-- [ ] understand aspects of SDE code in case missed something important

-Integrate basic cardiovascular modelling equations as priors in CDEs

---- Assuming we DON'T HAVE baselines

---- Applying to REAL ICU Dataset

-[] Find best ways of clustering pts through time (read paper)
+- [ ] Find best ways of clustering pts through time (read paper)

 ## Questions

-###  Time forwards or time backwords for the RNN?
+- **Time forwards or time backwords for the RNN?**
 In predictive tasks where you're trying to forecast future states based on past observations, encoding with time forwards is generally more appropriate.
 However, if you're trying to infer the current state based on a full history that includes more relevant recent events, then time backwards might be beneficial.

-### KL loss for the encoder or L1/L2 loss?
+- **KL loss for the encoder or L1/L2 loss?**

-### How to best integrate the treatment function in the ODE?
+- **How to best integrate the treatment function in the ODE?**

 currently the treatment_fun takes in the tx and the time, and outputs a function for each timestep... but as an MLP... not completely sure if the tx is being applied at every input, and therefore if it could be adjusted if for example the dose changes as well over time (in a continuous setting)...

-### Does it make more sense to apply the output function as a pointwise transformation from the latent to the observed... or to take the whole latent as an input and give the whole observed as output??
+- **Does it make more sense to apply the output function as a pointwise transformation from the latent to the observed... or to take the whole latent as an input and give the whole observed as output??**

  Pointwise Transformation
 Advantages: